Your Custom Family Portrait Session

 Length Of Session: The good news is, I am super fast!
 My family portrait sessions rarely last more than an hour.
 Don't worry, I can easily get a diverse and adequate gallery in that time.

 What To Wear: Wardrobe should be comfortable and reflect who you are.
 I do not recommend matching but rather coordinating.
-See my PINTEREST board for some what to wear guides that can give you an idea of what I am talking about.
+Click Here to read a guide I wrote to help you select what your family should wear for your session.
 I am happy to consult you directly on wardrobe or recommend a personal stylist if you are interested.
 Just let me know.

 Props: I do not use props during my sessions, however if you have something in mind please let me know.